Skip to content

 bridge firewall host-local loopback portmap static tuning

-No dnsname.
-No dnsmasq.
-Custom networks you create also get dns_enabled: false.
-This is the key difference from Linux, where Podman’s default network includes DNS-based container name resolution via the dnsname plugin.
+There is no dnsname plugin and no bundled dnsmasq integration.
+Custom networks also get dns_enabled: false.
+That is one of the main differences from Linux, where Podman’s default network includes DNS-based container name resolution through dnsname.

 Two containers on the default bridge can ping each other by IP immediately: